Kid-Friendly Museums in the New York Area

 2225 Washington Ave., Seaford

 Admission: $5; $3 seniors and children ages 5-12; free for children younger than 5

 What you need to know: The museum is only allowing ten visitors at a time for up to 45 minute visits.
 The 1pm reservation includes a guided tour with a staff member.
 Many hands-on exhibits (the puppet theater, crawl thru log, toys) have been removed for safety reasons.
 The reptile room downstairs is still closed.
 Masks are required at all times

 The museum offers a variety of environmental education programs for all ages that involve all aspects of Long Island’s natural history.
 Visitors can see live animal exhibits and monthly scheduled presentations that include birds of prey, reptiles, amphibians, and small mammals.
-Birthday party packages are available as well as nature walks, campfire circles, bird-watching programs, and community service projects.
+Birthday party packages are available at off-site locations, as well as nature walks, campfire circles, bird-watching programs, and community service projects.

 Children’s Maritime Museum at Port Jefferson

 Hours: Wednesday 10 a.m.-2 pm; Saturday and Sunday 1-5 pm.